National Cemetery Administration

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.

 Salisbury National Cemetery was established by Confederate authorities to serve as the burial ground for captured Union soldiers incarcerated at the prison in Salisbury.
-The practice of prisoner exchange kept the prison populations down until 1864, after which their populations swelled.
-In the fall of 1864, the number of soldiers at Salisbury prison doubled from 5,000 to 10,000.
+The practice of prisoner exchange kept the prison populations down until 1864, when exchanges ended.
+By fall 1864, the number of soldiers at Salisbury prison doubled from 5,000 to 10,000.
 It suffered from one of the highest prison death rates, with as many as half the men dying of starvation or disease.

-Recent historical research has led to a disparity over how many men are believed to have died during the last year or so of the war and are buried at the cemetery.
+Recent historical research has led to a dispute over how many men are believed to have died during the last year or so of the war and are buried in the cemetery.
 The dead were buried in 18 trenches measuring about 240 feet long, located at the southeast end of the cemetery.
 Colonel Oscar A. Mack, the inspector of cemeteries, said in his report of 1870-71, "The bodies were placed one above the other, and mostly without coffins.
-From the number of bodies exhumed from a given space it was estimated that the number buried in these trenches was 11,700.
+From the number of bodies exhumed from a given space, researchers estimated that the number buried in these trenches was 11,700.
 The number of burials from the prison pen cannot be accurately known."
-The figure of 11,700 was accepted for many years, however, it is probably lower and it is doubtful we will ever know exactly how many unknown remains are there.
+The figure of 11,700 was accepted for many years.
+However, the actual number of burials is probably lower and it is doubtful we will ever know exactly how many unknown remains are buried there.